What is UX Redesign?

-Go through the similar features and see what are the standards being followed to perform a certain task, what are the trends to provide an experience, and what actually makes a product successful.
+Go through similar features and see what are the standards being followed to perform a certain task, what are the trends to provide an experience, and what makes a product successful.

 A keen observation of the market and trends will help you to find your place and hence decide on the behavior that you should follow to improve your position in the market.